stanislawgren/movies-app/README.md

 # How to

-To test API, run project following above instructions and visit `http://localhost:5173`.
+To test solution, run project following above instructions and visit `http://localhost:5173`.

 Moreover, project is hosted on Vercel at address `https://movies-app-blush-gamma.vercel.app/`.